glanzz/evmauth-core/script/README.md

 source .env
 ```

-**NOTE:** It is STRONGLY [recommended to use a hardware wallet or password protected key store](https://getfoundry.sh/guides/best-practices/key-management/) for production deployments.
+**NOTE:** It is STRONGLY [recommended to use a hardware wallet or password protected key store](https://getfoundry.sh/guides/best-practices/key-management/) for private keys.

 ### Using Anvil